Listening to survivors of child sexual exploitation

 “I was very clear with them about what the research was about, what questions I would be asking them – and what I wouldn’t be asking them.
 I wasn’t there for them to recount traumatic experiences – unless they wanted to share that as part of expressing their views.
 I was asking their views about why this abuse happens and opinions on the care system – what do we need to know and what is important about what can help.”

 “I also felt it was important to go back to them afterwards to show them how their interviews had been used.
-It was important they felt was a positive experience.”
+It was important that they felt it was a positive experience.”

 “One of the first people I interviewed was in a Young Offenders’ Institution and had been sexually exploited since she was 12.
 I remember her looking at me saying, ‘is this going to help other young people?’.
 I feel a responsibility to honour that request.
 These young people have told me things because they wanted to help stop this abuse happening.”